Is becoming an electrical engineer right for me?

 Certifications

-• Certified Electrical Safety Compliance Professional (CESCP): Offered by the Institute of Electrical and Electronics Engineers (IEEE), the CESCP certification focuses on electrical safety standards, codes, and practices.
-It is particularly relevant for electrical engineers involved in safety compliance, risk assessment, and electrical systems design.
+• Certified Electrical Safety Compliance Professional (CESCP): Offered by the Institute of Electrical and Electronics Engineers (IEEE), this certification focuses on electrical safety standards, codes, and practices.
+It is particularly beneficial for electrical engineers involved in safety compliance, risk assessment, and electrical systems design.
+Earning this certification demonstrates expertise in ensuring electrical systems meet safety regulations and helps in preventing electrical hazards in various industries.